Roma Elastica

-Roma elastica is an upcoming film written and directed by Bertrand Mandico, starring Marion Cotillard, Isabella Ferrari and Noémie Merlant, with Tea Falco, Maurizio Lombardi, Ornella Muti, Martina Scrinzi and Franco Nero in supporting roles.
-The film is a co-production between France and Italy and was partially shot at the Cinecittà Studios in Rome between May and June 2025.
-It is described as "a tribute to some of the great masters and legends of Italian cinema", as it follows an actress who is going to shoot her latest film in Rome in the 1980s.
+Roma Elastica is a 2026 surrealist fantasy comedy-drama film written and directed by Bertrand Mandico, starring Marion Cotillard and Noémie Merlant, with Isabella Ferrari, Tea Falco, Maurizio Lombardi, Ornella Muti, Martina Scrinzi and Franco Nero in supporting roles.
+The film is a co-production between France and Italy and was shot at the Cinecittà Studios in Rome, and also in Nice and La Gaude in France between 26 May and 18 June 2025.
+It is described as "a tribute to some of the great masters and legends of Italian cinema", as it follows an actress who is going to shoot what may be her last film in Rome in 1982.

-Plot

-Set in the 1980s, it follows an actress who is going to shoot her latest film in Rome.
+The film had its world premiere at the Midnight Screenings section of the 2026 Cannes Film Festival on 21 May, where it competed for the Queer Palm.
+It will be released theatrically in France by Condor Distribution on 23 December.

+Premise

+In 1982, Eddie, a French actress on the verge of collapse, goes to Rome to shoot a science-fiction film that may also be her last one.